ldallen/Nubes-UseCases/jdbcAuth/README.md

 ##Authentication use case with JDBC

-This example show how easy it is to add an authentication system to your Nubes app.
+This example shows how easy it is to add an authentication system to your Nubes application.

-The base of this example is the Todo-List example but with a real jdbc database. (use both for the users information and the tasks table).
+This example is an extension of the todolist example, using a real jdbc database.
+The database is used both for the users information and the tasks table.

-In this example, you can also see a real use case of the EventBus required authorities (only admin users can add/del tasks).
+In this example, you can also see a real use case of the EventBus required authorities (only admin users are allowed to add/delete tasks).